 Hazard scenarios were identified for accidents and malfunctions that result in risks to the environment and public health and safety.
 None of the risks identified were classified as highest (red) using the Project risk matrix.
-A total of five scenarios were classified as high risks for the environment (orange).
-The remaining 36 scenarios were classified as posing either moderate or low risks to the environment.
+A total of three scenarios were classified as high risks for the environment (orange).
+The remaining 38 scenarios were classified as posing either moderate or low risks to the environment.
 One moderate risk to public health and safety was identified for the post-closure phase but was not considered to be an incremental risk associated to the Jay Project development.
-Accidents and malfunctions that may pose high risks to the environment are as follows:

-- slope failures of fill materials during placement resulting in equipment falling to Lac du Sauvage or generation of sediments and turbidity (for construction phase); - failure of turbidity control system resulting in short-term release of sediments into Lac du Sauvage (for construction phase); and, - large fuel spill that could escape containment area and reach Lac du Sauvage (for construction, operations, and closure phase).

-Controls for these scenarios are as follows:
+Accidents and malfunctions that may pose high risks to the environment are large fuel spills that could escape containment area and reach Lac du Sauvage (for construction, operations, and closure phase).
+Controls for these scenarios include enforcing the application of standards intended to manage and control spills, including the following:

-- quality assurance and quality control during fill placement and construction of the dike; - providing adequate deployment and anchoring of primary and secondary turbidity barriers to reduce the likelihood of rupture due to the action of wind, currents, and waves; - enforcing the application of standards intended to manage and control spills, including the following: - Hydrocarbon Impacted Material Management Plan; - Traffic Management Standard; and, - Emergency Response and Spill Contingency Plans.
+- Hydrocarbon Impacted Material Management Plan; - Traffic Management Standard; and, - Emergency Response and Spill Contingency Plans.